openfga/openfga/docs/authzen/README.md

 **Workaround:** Clients needing contextual tuples must use the native OpenFGA API directly.

-### Search API: Pagination `total` Field

-The AuthZEN specification defines an optional `page.total` field indicating the total number of results matching the query.

-**Current status:** The `total` field is not returned in paginated responses for `ResourceSearch`.
-For `SubjectSearch` and `ActionSearch`, since all results are fetched before pagination, the total could be returned but is currently omitted for consistency.

-**Rationale:** `ResourceSearch` uses `StreamedListObjects` with early termination for efficiency, which means the total count is unknown without fetching all results.

-### Search API: Pagination `properties` Field
+### Search API: Pagination

-The AuthZEN specification allows a `page.properties` object for implementation-specific pagination attributes like sorting and filtering.
+The AuthZEN specification supports optional pagination for Search APIs with `page.limit`, `page.token`, `page.total`, and `page.properties` fields.

-**Current status:** Not implemented.
-The `properties` field is ignored in requests and not returned in responses.
+**Current status:** Pagination is not supported.
+The `page` request parameter is ignored, all results are returned, and the `page` object is not included in responses.

+**Rationale:** Per the AuthZEN specification, pagination is optional: "a PDP MAY support pagination."
+This implementation returns all results in a single response.

 ### Search API: Multi-Type Subject Search